🌈 Saying Goodbye – Euthanasia at Pittwater Animal Hospital

 The Euthanasia Process

-Euthanasia can take place here at the hospital, or, if you prefer, in the comfort of your own home.
+Euthanasia can take place here at the hospital, or, if arranged in advance, in the comfort of your own home.

 Our goal is to make this experience as calm, gentle, and respectful as possible.